Disposition index

-Disposition index (DI) is the product of insulin sensitivity times the amount of insulin secreted in response to blood glucose levels.
-Insulin resistant individuals can maintain normal responses to blood glucose due to the fact that higher levels of insulin are secreted as long as the beta cells of the pancreas are able to increase their output of insulin to compensate for the insulin resistance.
+The Disposition index (DI) is a measure for the loop gain of the insulin-glucose feedback control system.
+It is defined as the product of insulin sensitivity times the amount of insulin secreted in response to blood glucose levels.
+"Metabolically healthy" Insulin resistant individuals can maintain normal responses to blood glucose due to the fact that higher levels of insulin are secreted as long as the beta cells of the pancreas are able to increase their output of insulin to compensate for the insulin resistance.
 But the ratio of the incremental increase in plasma insulin associated with an incremental increase in plasma glucose (disposition index) provides a better measure of beta cell function than the plasma insulin response to a glucose challenge.
 Loss of function of the beta cells, reducing their capacity to compensate for insulin resistance, results in a lower disposition index.

+Methods of determination

+The disposition index can be obtained on the basis of data that provide information on insulin sensitivity and beta cell function.
+Suitable sources include: